Skip to Content

 • Keep the limb still and below heart level.

-It’s also essential to have a snake bite kit on hand for immediate care.
+It’s essential to have a proper snake bite kit on hand to administer first aid.

 Diet, Hunting Behaviors, and Ecological Roles